Ritchie Torres

-Torres served as the New York City Council member for the 15th district from 2013 to 2020.
-He was the first openly gay candidate to be elected to legislative office in the Bronx, and the council's youngest member.
-Torres chaired the Committee on Public Housing, and was a deputy majority leader.
-As chair of the Oversight and Investigations Committee he focused on taxi medallion predatory loans, and the city's Third Party Transfer Program.
+Torres served as the New York City Council member for the 15th district from 2014 to 2020.
+Torres chaired the Committee on Public Housing and was a deputy majority leader.
+As chair of the Oversight and Investigations Committee, he focused on predatory lending associated with taxi medallion procurement and the city's Third Party Transfer Program.
 In 2016, Torres was a delegate for the Bernie Sanders campaign.